KodakC41/DND/CharacterSheet.md

   - Item is spell fire glove instead of missing deal half on cantrips.
 (Attuned)
 - Dominate Beast (1x use)
 - Bear Demon Mask : gives me +prof on con saves, dex saves, strength and con : boosts all to 16 | 100% know there is a sinister presence that will possess if I put it on...
 I may not have the self to use it how it should anymore...
+- Javelin of Lightning
+- pickling agents for 3 Silver pieces
+- 1 greater health potion
+- **Potion of invisibility** tentacles ready in 7 days.
+(1/7)

 | Inspiration |
 |:--:         |